nathanyongg/PlantPal-CH4/README.md

 Our initial idea was to build PlantPal with a machine learning model that predicts whether a plant is healthy or unhealthy from IoT sensor readings.
-After experimenting with the dataset, we found that the data was not suitable for a reliable classifier.
-Instead of forcing the model into the app, we changed to a rule-based approach that is more accurate for the available data.
+After experimenting with the dataset, we found that the data was not suitable for a reliable classifier (why?).
+Instead of forcing the model into the app, we changed to a rule-based approach (which is?) that is more accurate (in which way?) for the available data.

 ## Machine Learning Exploration